 Once you have decided to end your marriage, you should know the basics

-about the divorce process, including how long it will take to obtain a
+divorce process, including how long it will take to obtain a divorce in Texas.

-divorce in Texas.
-Anyone who lives in Texas can file for a divorce with
+Anyone who lives in Texas can file for a divorce with the local courts,

-the local courts, even if the marriage took place in another state.
-However,
+even if the marriage took place in another state.
+However, there are certain

-there are certain criteria couples must meet in order to file.
-Once the
+criteria couples must meet in order to file.
+Once the petition has been

-petition has been filed, the divorce process can take anywhere from months
+filed, the divorce process can take anywhere from months to years, depending

 In order to find out how long your divorce will take, consider the following: